Michael-cmd-sys/Michael-cmd-sys/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Mathematics at Kwame Nkrumah University of Science and Technology.
-- 🎨 &nbsp; Reading, Journaling, listening to music and strolls
+- 🎨 &nbsp; Reading, Journaling, listening to music and nature strolls
-- 🌱 &nbsp; Learning more about Linux, Systems Design and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Linux, app-web-dev and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Machine Learning and networking with people.
+- 😄 &nbsp; Pronouns: he/him

 <h3> 🛠 &nbsp;Tech Stack</h3>